rsoeyadi/ryansoeyadipianist/README.md

 This is my personal website https://ryansoeyadipianist.com.
-I built it using GatsbyJS and satisfied with the improvement of load times and ability to add content through a CMS (Contentful) rather than having to deal with the code whenever I needed to update.
+I built it using GatsbyJS and am satisfied with the improvement of load times and ability to add content through a CMS (Contentful) rather than having to deal with the code whenever I needed to update.